 The Mayor is invited to civic events and welcomes official visitors to the town.
 The Mayor’s allowance is a small sum which can be allocated to help pay for activities undertaken in the role of mayor such as attendance at civic events and gifts for official visitors.

-The Mayor of Cromer for 2018/19 is Councillor David Pritchard.
+The Mayor of Cromer is Councillor Richard Leeds.

 Deputy Mayor is Councillor Mike Bossingham.